Fifi Box: Television

 Box joined the cast of Neighbours in July 2016 as Brooke Butler.
-She made her debut on the show on 28 September 2016 and left at late November, her character returned in April 2017.
+She made her debut on the show on 28 September 2016 and left in late November; her character returned in April 2017.

 In February 2021, Box announced that she will be a contestant on Dancing with the Stars: All Stars on the Seven Network.
 She was eliminated first on 11 April 2021.